 Do I have to be a member of PSU Bike Hub or the Bicycle Transportation Alliance to participate?

-The Bicycle Transportation Alliance is working for you every single day of the year, advocating for safer streets and bike-friendly cities throughout Oregon, educating cyclists of all ages and abilities, and coordinating great programs.
+The Bicycle Transportation Alliance is working for you every single day of the year, advocating for safer streets and bike-friendly cities throughout Oregon, educating cyclists of all ages and abilities, and coordinating award-winning bicycle programs.

 The PSU Bike Hub is your on-campus resource for all your biking needs.
 Learn to fix your own bike, find sweet deals on parts and accessories, and meet other bike commuters.
 Please consider joining both of these fabulous organizations!